D'Tunes

 D'Tunes has also produced numerous other artists like Mr Eazi, Yemi Alade, Reminisce, 9ice, Mayorkun, Teni and CDQ.
 He was nominated in the Music Producer of the Year category at the Nigeria Entertainment Awards 2014.

 Early life and career

 Like many successful musicians, Doyinsola started in music from the church by learning how to play the drums and keyboard until he was good enough to play for the church choir.
-Years later, his musical prowess has been channeled into beat making and song writing despite early oppositions from parents.
+Years later, his musical prowess was channeled into beat making and song writing despite early oppositions from parents.

 He studied in Olabisi Onabanjo University until he dropped out of school in 2009.
-He started developing interest in production of songs after he wrote his UTME and was awaiting Admission and he became really more interested in producing than school so he had to drop out.
+He started developing interest in production of songs after he wrote his UTME and was awaiting Admission and became more interested in producing than school so he had to drop out.